lixphil/LixMac/README.md

 There are lots of things which are incomplete and/or buggy.
 In the Xcode project, do a project find for "TODO".

-To contact me, my email address is in my GitHub profile.
+To contact me about any suggestions or bug reports you might have, my email address is in my GitHub profile. :)

 Have fun!